mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 While the rich set of data invites the cross referencing of the many sources, it also presents challenge on how to deal effectively with the large amounts of data being gathered.
 The use of a 360 camera reduces the amount of live video footage of interactions needed.
 Instead of multiple cameras pointed in different directions to capture participant interaction, participants are arranged in a square pointing inwards towards a central 360 degree camera.
 When triangulating data from various sources, I will prioritise critical moments in depth which illuminate key themes.

+### Role of practitioner & participant interviews

+These were limited in number but were a rich source of thinking to help develop and deepen my reflection in journal form and to inform lines of thinking.
+The chosen interviewees represented a diversity in audience.

+Saskia Leggett - researcher in Family Learning program under direction of Roque.
+She took a leading role in creating the recourses coming out of the program.

+Matt - academic at.
+Also active in a non-profit learning coding

+Dave  - Parent and volunteer at Coder Dojo and participant in

+James Clegg - PGCE student and volunteer student helper for a summer program of game making.

 ### Other Materials - Analysis of Data

 The process of analysis of journal notes and resulting resources required a different approach from that of video data.

 The following resources were examined